True and False … let us explain why !

 In summary!

-.
+The main principles of welfare are therefore the same for all animals.
 However, if we look a little more in detail, some aspects are specific to each species, or even to each animal.

 The sensory capacities, physiological and behavioral needs as well as the indicators used are species-specific

 The welfare of animals depends on their representation of the situation they are experiencing.
 This is true for all animals… This representation depends in part on their sensory capacities: which stimuli do they perceive and in what way?
-However, depending on the species, sensory capacities are different
+However, depending on the species, sensory capacities are different.

 Thus, taking a well-known example, if we compare the sight of a pig to that of a hen, the pig has a blind zone of 30° behind and a 50° binocular zone where it can perceive reliefs well.
 For hens, the blind zone is 30° and the binocular zone is 30°.
 These two species do not perceive the world around them in the same way and their welfare will not be impacted in the same way depending on the stimuli.